ak28pujy/MW-CRG/README.md

 1. Navigate to the directory where you downloaded the project.
 2. Open the folder ```start```.
 3. Double click on ```run.vbs```.
 4. Make sure that the correct API keys are set.
 These can be changed under Menu and then Settings.
+If you change the API keys, restart the app
 #### Option 2
 1. Navigate to the directory where you downloaded the project.
 2. Right-click, select ```Open in Terminal``` and enter: